krleitch/WhatsTheHype/README.md

 -t ticker
 -s subreddit
 -p day/month/year/all
+-c ./reddit/config/location

 example:

 python3 main.py -t TSLA -s wallstreetbets -p week

-This will show how many times TSLA was mentioned on wallstreetbets the past week and compare with the past weeks market data mentions include, link submissions, and comments
+This will show how many times TSLA was mentioned on wallstreetbets (posts and comments) the past week and compare with the past weeks market data